“Infinite growth of material consumption in a finite world is an impossibility.” E. F. Schumacher

 Focus

-2. Since the problem is that people don’t have enough money to buy cars upfront, it has been registered an increase of the offer of car leasing or contract hire deals where customers lease their car on a monthly basis until the cost has been paid off.
+2. Since the problem is that people don’t have enough money to buy cars upfront, it had been registered an increase of the offer of car leasing or contract hire deals where customers lease their car on a monthly basis until the cost has been paid off.
 The availability of these deals means that buyers have more choice and they can focus on a car that would normally be out of their price range, which means more money for the car manufacturers in the long run.
 This kind of contract offers to the consumer not only a wider choice of more desirable cars, but also a payment in manageable instalments and often a plenty of other benefits like servicing costs and road tax ... and finally a hassle-free life for customers.